 The portable air con also falls under the unitary models.
 It is self-contained and also mobile meaning that it can be moved from room to room.
 The unit often gets placed on the floor and exhausts heat through a window based hose vent.

 Portable units operate considerably noisily compared to other air con systems.
 They also offer small-scale cooling covering less than 500 square feet.
-Portable cooling sytems work best to provide cooling for individual rooms or where window-mounted systems are impractical.
+Portable cooling systems work best to provide cooling for individual rooms or where window-mounted systems are impractical.

 3. Ductless Cooling Systems